json-schema-org/understanding-json-schema/source/reference/array.rst

 ``prefixItems`` and keep the schema "closed" to two arguments when you need it, "open" to more arguments when you need it.
 A reference to ``/my-tuple#closed`` would disallow more than two items.
-``unevaluatedItems`` only reads inside the subschema it's attached to, so if you want to add an item, add it inside that subschema.
+``unevaluatedItems`` only sees inside its own subschema, so if you want to add an item, add it inside that subschema.

-You can also set ``unevaluatedItems`` in a nested tuple.
+This means you can also put ``unevaluatedItems`` in a nested tuple.

 .. schema_example::

     {
-        "description": "unevaluatedItems with nested tuple",
         "schema": {
             "prefixItems": [
                 { "type": "string" }